ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 Alternatives to the described rendering are splitting the data and canvas and using multiple threads to enhance performance even more.
 This approach introduces the overhead of managing multiple canvases, splitting the dataset and handling any race conditions, which may not be needed if the single worker approach satisfies the performance requirements.

-### Alternative Size Limitations
+## Future Implementations / Designs

+### Future user interactions

 In order to provide a smooth user experience, if the existing event interaction rendering is not sufficiently fast we would implement a more instantaneous response to zoom gestures using bitmap scaling of the canvas while the renderer is updating the final display.
 This approach will introduce the overhead of switching between the two canvas scaling strategies and may increase the load time for smaller datasets.
+The process can be optimized by pre-caching fixed zoom levels and switching between them.

-Another alternative to remove the size limits is to create a point reduction algorithm which will create a reduced set of dies fit to the size limits creating an average, median or other approximation.
+Another alternative is to create a point reduction algorithm which will create a reduced set of dies fit to the size limits creating an average, median or other approximation.
 This approach introduces additional complexity to the rendering and is a lossy compression algorithm, so it's implementation should be carefully considered.

+We may also implement an external queue canceling functionality.

 ## Open Issues

+User Indication for interactions in progress (>200ms) alternatives:

+-   the wafer-map itself will show a spinner
+-   the wafer-map will fire an event to notify the app to present something that work is in progress
+-   the wafer-map will use bitmap scaling in addition to a spinner
+-   the wafer-map will immediately show the spinner / fire event or only after, for example 200ms
+-   the renderer will report progress for larger wait times.

+A follow-on HLD update will specify the approved decision.

 _Describe any open issues with the design that you need feedback on before proceeding._
 _It is expected that these issues will be resolved during the review process and this section will be removed when this documented in pulled into source._